streetsidesoftware/cspell/test-packages/test-cspell/README.md

-# Test cspell-io
+# External Dependency Test

 This package is NOT to be published.

-External dependency test of cspell-io.
+External dependency test of `cspell`.